 Philipp A. Nuernberger is a New York qualified attorney based in London and Co-Chair of TIAMSA Legal, the legal group within TIAMSA.
 Philipp’s interest in art and the art market has led him to work on a range of art related matters such as art and art finance transactions, art market specific compliance matters, copyright issues, and restitution cases.
 Philipp has studied law in New York, Berlin, Paris and Heidelberg and has worked as an attorney in international law firms and inhouse in New York and London.

-Kim Oosterlinck (Liaison Officer, Economics, 2017–2022; Chair 2022–) is Professor and Vice-Rector in charge of Prospective and Finance at the Solvay Brussels School of Economics and Management (Université libre de Bruxelles) and Research Fellow at the Centre for Economic Policy Research (CEPR).
+Kim Oosterlinck (Liaison Officer, Economics, 2017–2022; Chair 2022–) is general director of the Royal Museum of Fine Arts of Belgium, professor at the Université libre de Bruxelles and Research Fellow at the Centre for Economic Policy Research (CEPR).
 He holds a Master in Management, a MA in Art History and Archaeology, and a PhD in Economics and Management from the Université libre de Bruxelles (ULB).
 After a post-doctoral stay at Rutgers University, the state University of New Jersey, he returned to ULB as professor.
 Kim Oosterlinck has published in several leading academic journals such as the American Economic Review (Papers and Proceedings), the Economic journal, the Journal of Economic History, the Journal of Monetary Economics, or the Review of Finance.
 He is the author of a book on the repudiation of Russian sovereign bonds (Yale University Press, 2016).
 His work on the art markets addresses issues such as the impact of wars, of monetary reforms and of fake discoveries on the art trade, and he has also analyzed the business strategies of art dealers.
 Kim Oosterlinck is currently working on a book dedicated to the analysis of the principal art markets during World War II.

 Barbara Pezzini* (Chair, 2016) is a London-based art historian with a wide record of publications on the art market, which include reconstructions of fin-de-siècle exhibitions on British art, Futurists shows in London, the relationship between dealers and scholars in the early 20th century and their interactions with the art press.
 Barbara is particularly interested in the study of prices of works of art as markers of symbolic values and she combines an archival, quantitative approach to the art market with a broader theoretical interest rooted in economic sociology.
 Barbara currently holds three posts in conjunction.
 As Index Editor of The Burlington Magazine she leads a digital project of historical dealers advertisements in this journal, from 1903 to the present.
 She is also the recipient of an AHRC Collaborative Doctoral Award between The National Gallery and the University of Manchester to study the relationship between the museum and London art dealers Agnew’s (1850-1950).
 Finally, Barbara is Editor-in-chief for the journal Visual Resources, published by Routledge/Taylor & Francis.